Azure/azure-sdk-for-go/sdk/messaging/azservicebus/README.md

       // that this message can be received by another Receiver (or potentially this one). fmt.Printf("Message lock expired\n")

-      // You can extend the message lock by calling receiver.RenewMessageLock(msg) before the
+      // You can extend the message lock by calling Receiver.RenewMessageLock(msg) before the
       // message lock has expired.
       continue
     }